ucare-uchicago/YCSB/README.md

 that will checkout the tag you want (the version) and setup a branch for that tag.
 Work on that branch and then commit/push/pull/build or do whatever you want.

-To build, follow instructions in the readme file, it works like a charm.
+To build, follow instructions in the readme file, it works like a charm (its always better to build a single driver).

 YCSB
 ====================================